brianleect/binance-pump-alerts/README.md

 1. Use environment variables in the `docker-compse.yml` file to provide your config.
    - See `entrypoint.sh` for environment variable names and the config possibilities.
-   - You can also use a `.env` file, that's how we do it, during development.
+   - You can also use a `.env` file during development.
    - If changing the config parameters, you have to make sure that search and replace will place the right parameter in the `config.yml`
    - Emojis are more tricky therefore defining it with some tricks e.g. `PUMP_EMOJI="! \"\\\\U0001F4B9\""`
 1. On the command line run `docker-compose up -d --build` to create and run the docker image/container.